 Q. What's the difference between SMETS1 and SMETS2 meters?

 A: SMETS stands for Smart Metering Equipment Technical Specification; the '1' and '2' refer to the first- and second-generation meters that electricity suppliers are installing.

-A SMETS1 meter supports accurate bills by supplying near real-time electricity consumption information.
+A SMETS1 meter supports accurate bills by supplying electricity consumption information, almost in real-time.
 However, users may lose smart services if they switch to another supplier.

 This is because individual electricity suppliers have installed SMETS1 meters that use their own data and communications systems, rather than one national network that everyone can access.